 Name That Call

-Actual distances for local, local toll and long-distance calls may vary depending on the area of Illinois, but the chart below gives estimates.
+Actual distances for local, local toll and long-distance calls may vary depending on the area of Illinois, but this graphic gives estimates.
 Other phone companies define calls similar to AT&T, the largest phone company in the state.

 What Are Your Options?